The NDSS is administered by Diabetes Australia

 If you’re feeling unwell

-If you feel like your blood glucose level is below or above your target range
+If you feel like your glucose level is below or above your target range

 Your family doctor (GP)